List of WWE Intercontinental Champions

 The Intercontinental Championship has been called the second most important championship in the company, after the WWE Championship.
-It has been active in WWE for the second-longest period, but is the third-oldest active title overall, behind the WWE Championship (1963) and the United States Championship (1975), the latter of which was acquired from World Championship Wrestling (WCW) in 2001.
+It has been active in WWE for the second-longest period, but is the third-oldest active title overall, behind the WWE Championship (1963) and the United States Championship (1974), the latter of which was acquired from World Championship Wrestling (WCW) in 2001.
 In 2002, the WWF was renamed World Wrestling Entertainment (WWE), and the championship was renamed accordingly.
-Following the 2023 WWE Draft, the title is currently exclusive to Raw.
+Following the 2023 WWE Draft, the title became exclusive to Raw.

-Overall, there have been 189 reigns among 93 different champions.
+Overall, there have been 192 reigns among 95 different champions.
 Chris Jericho holds the record for the most reigns with nine.
-John Cena is the current champion in his first reign.
-He won the title by defeating Dominik Mysterio on the November 10, 2025, episode of Raw in Boston, Massachusetts.
+Chad Gable is the current champion in his first reign.
+He won the title by defeating Penta at SummerSlam Night 2 on August 2, 2026, in Minneapolis, Minnesota.